Characters of the Uncharted series: Nathan "Nate" Drake

-In Uncharted 3: Drake's Deception, Drake, Fisher and Sullivan journey to the lost city of Ubar in order to stop the leader of the old Hermetic Order and her associates from obtaining a psychological weapon from its waters.
+In Uncharted 3: Drake's Deception, Drake, Fisher, and Sullivan journey to the lost city of Ubar in order to stop the leader of the old Hermetic Order and her associates from obtaining a psychological weapon from its waters.
 The game also explores the relationship between Drake and Sullivan, showing their first meeting when a 15-year-old Drake tried to steal a cipher device belonging to Sir Francis Drake.
-In the conclusion, Drake and Sullivan escape from the ruins of the lost city, Drake reconciles with Elena, and they leave together on Sullivan's new plane.
+In the conclusion, Drake and Sullivan escape from the ruins of the lost city, and Drake reconciles with Fisher.

-In Uncharted 4: A Thief's End, a now-retired Nathan lives a happy and normal life with Fisher, until his long-lost older brother Samuel, presumed dead in a prison escape, appears and pulls Nathan back into his old life by feeding him a false story of a prison breakout involving notorious drug lord Hector Alcázar.
-Nathan ends up embarking on a globetrotting journey to the mythical lost city of Libertalia in search of Henry Avery's lost treasure, competing with a wealthy and cruel businessman named Rafe Adler, who happens to be a former associate of the Drakes and his associate Nadine Ross, who oversees a private military company.
+In Uncharted 4: A Thief's End, a now-retired Nathan lives a happy and normal life with Elena, until his long-lost older brother Samuel, presumed dead in a prison escape, appears and pulls Nathan back into his old life by feeding him a false story of a prison breakout involving notorious drug lord Hector Alcázar.
+Nathan ends up embarking on a globetrotting journey to the mythical lost city of Libertalia in search of Henry Avery's lost treasure, competing with a wealthy and cruel businessman named Rafe Adler, who happens to be a former associate of the Drakes, and his associate Nadine Ross, who oversees a private military company.
 Against the odds, Nathan manages to kill Rafe, saves his brother, and returns home with Elena.
 Years later, Nathan and Elena have become famous explorers and have a teenage daughter named Cassie.
 When Cassie finds relics from his previous adventures, they decide to tell her their stories.

 Naughty Dog gave Drake a very strong personality, as they did not want him to act blandly.
 He often thinks out loud, and comments and complains on the absurdity of his situations, a tendency Matt Casamassina of IGN called "lighthearted and amusing".
 Drake's appearance is generic, usually appearing in a plain shirt and jeans.
 This was to make him seem like an "ordinary guy".
 Throughout the series, he has various romantic interests.
 In the first game, there is tension between him and Elena Fisher, a reporter filming a documentary on his findings.
 In Uncharted 2: Among Thieves, Drake enters an affair with his crime partner Chloe Frazer.
-However, by the course and end of the game, he has become involved with Elena Fisher again and by Uncharted 3: Drake's Deception he marries her.
+However, by the course and end of the game, he becomes involved with Fisher again, and by Uncharted 3: Drake's Deception, he has married her.